Subasini-02/Subasini-Data_Analyst_Portfolio/Diabetes Impact on Cognition & Mobility – A Vascular Health Analysis via Power BI/README.md

 ### Conclusion

-This Power BI analytics project successfully demonstrates the interconnected nature of diabetic complications across metabolic, vascular, ophthalmological, and neurological systems.Poor metabolic management predicts multisystem decline, while better control is associated with near-normal function, highlighting the need for early intervention, targeted screening, and multi-organ monitoring in diabetic patients.Through comprehensive data cleaning, sophisticated modeling, and interactive visualization, the dashboard provides healthcare stakeholders with actionable insights for improving patient outcomes. argeted screening, and multi-organ monitoring in diabetic patients.with actionable insights for improving patient outcomes.
+This Power BI analytics project successfully demonstrates the interconnected nature of diabetic complications across metabolic, vascular, ophthalmological, and neurological systems.Poor metabolic management predicts multisystem decline, while better control is associated with near-normal function, highlighting the need for early intervention, targeted screening, and multi-organ monitoring in diabetic patients.Through comprehensive data cleaning, sophisticated modeling, and interactive visualization, the dashboard provides healthcare stakeholders with actionable insights for improving patient outcomes.